-- Apprentices and trainees can use the online pay calculator to determine wages, allowances and penalty rates.
+- use the online pay calculator to determine wages, allowances and penalty rates

-- Visit the Fair Work Ombudsman's YouTube channel for some helpful videos on a variety of topics, including 5 hot tips on the rights and responsibilities of apprentices and trainees, and workplace myths busted.
+- visit the Fair Work Ombudsman's YouTube channel for some helpful videos on a variety of topics, including tips on rights and responsibilities, and workplace myths busted

-Apprentices and trainees (may not apply to school-based) must be released from work, without loss of pay, to attend their off-the-job training with the training organisation.
+You must be released from work, and paid appropriate wages, to attend training (also called supervised training or off-the-job training) and assessment with your training organisation.
 The ATIS-036 Paying apprentices and trainees for time spent undertaking supervised registered training and assessment information sheet provides further details.

 Conditions of employment